-As Dan says, “The first thing I would do as executive sponsor, acting as the link between those who execute the project and those who derive benefit from the project, is to establish a schedule up front for regular communications.
+Dan Langermann suggests the first thing to do as executive sponsor is act as the link between those who execute the project and those who derive benefit from the project, is to establish a schedule up front for regular communications.

 Dan Langermann suggests that as executive sponsor, I would look for individuals on the team who understand that the technology is not disassociated with the business solution.

 Daniel Langermann suggests that the executive sponsor walk in the user’s shoes.